Double Motor Control with Selective Switch Connection

 Working Principle

-When the knob of the selective switch is in the 'OFF' position the bother motor will be in off condition.
-When you rotate the knob from the 'off' position to the '1' position then the coil of the first contactor will be energized, and motor 1 will be turned on, and another motor (motor 2) will be in the off condition.
+When the knob of the Selector switch is in the 'OFF' position both of the motors will be in the off condition.
+When you rotate the knob from the 'off' position to the '1' position then the coil of the first contactor will be energized and motor 1 will be turned on, and another motor (motor 2) will be in the off condition.
 When you rotate the knob to the '2' position then the coil of the second contactor will be energized, and motor 2 will be turned on, and another motor(motor 1) will be in the off condition.

 Read Also: